a3-audio/a3-doc/source/user/advanced-user.md

 # A³ Advanced User doc

-## Speaker setup
-The speaker must be placed in a most chubbiest spherical installation.
-Electronic corrections are possible for closer speakers.

 ## A³ Core Operation
 - A³ Core encode: Prepare stereo or mono audiotracks and OSC.
 You can use [osccontrol-light](https://github.com/drlight-code/osccontrol-light) vst plugin to send OSC data from your daw.
 - A³ Core decode: Prepare your show in 3rd order b-format (acn, sn3d)